eHealthAfrica/aether-django-sdk-library/README.md

-  - the `/accounts` URLs (`AUTH_URL` setting), checks if the REST Framework ones, using the templates indicated in `LOGIN_TEMPLATE` and `LOGGED_OUT_TEMPLATE` settings, or the Keycloak/CAS ones.
+  - the `/accounts` URLs (`AUTH_URL` setting), checks if the REST Framework ones, using the templates indicated in `LOGIN_TEMPLATE` and `LOGGED_OUT_TEMPLATE` settings, or the Keycloak ones.

 Based on the arguments: